Please also visit University Housing’s Coronavirus page for additional information.

 The health and safety of our residents is our top priority.
-This fall, University Housing will implement strict safety guidelines and procedures in all of our residence halls and dining locations.
+University Housing implements strict safety guidelines and procedures in all of our residence halls and dining locations.

 For Private Certified Housing health and safety information, please contact individual Private Certified Housing units directly.

-If you are interested in living with a Private Certified Housing unit, please contact the individual Private Certified Housing unit directly for more information on their contracting process, room availability, and timeline.
+If you are interested in living with a Private Certified Housing unit, please contact the individual Private Certified Housing units directly.

 First Year Live-On Requirement Waiver:

-There are approved exemptions to the first year live-on requirement, such as commuting from home within a 40-mile radius, opting to take all online courses and not relocating to campus, or medical accommodations.
+There are approved exemptions to the first year undergraduate live-on requirement, such as commuting from home within a 40-mile radius or medical accommodations.
 Requests will be reviewed and approved on a case-by-case basis and are not guaranteed.

 To request an exemption, please submit the Freshman Waiver Request.